saeyslab/polygloty/README.md

 pixi install -a
 ```

 For MacOS ARM and Windows, we recommend using Docker.
-For R users, we recommend `renv` to manage the R and Python dependencies.

 ## Linux